doctor-home/docs/README.md

 Our solution therefore proactively reaches out to patients by phone to gather health data frequently.
 Clinicians then work with a dashboard of their assigned patients.
 They get instant alerts when a triage level changes or when there are any other reasons to check back with the patient.

 ### Pulse Oximeters
-Patients or authorized individuals can measure health parameters like blood oxygen saturation (SPO2), pulse, respiratory rate, and body temperature - non-invasive and in a safe environment.
+Patients or authorized individuals can measure health parameters like blood oxygen saturation (SpO2), pulse, respiratory rate, and body temperature - non-invasive and in a safe environment.

 <img src="http://doctor-at-home-bff.eastus.azurecontainer.io:8080/img/pulsoximeter.jpg" width="200" />

 ### Focus Group: Elderly People
 The most vulnerable risk group for Covid-19 patients includes elderly patients.
-It is therefore crucial to design a system that
+It is therefore crucial to design a system targeted to this group.
 Currently, we support calling the patient via phone and an interactive voice system.
 This has proven to work especially well for elderly people, as well as in scenarios of remote locations (rural villages, the alps) where there might be only landlines available.